Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ Video+audio.
                     - ⋯ Video: `Video`.
                         - ⋯ `source`: could be a `<canvas>`, or could be a media stream that's put into a `<video>` to read from, or a function that returns said canvas and the feedback function on each frame (or an array, for many video sources — no need to get picky and stick everything into one size, just take all data and label it).
-                            - ⋯ `static stitchCanvases()`, which draws the viewport's visible canvases into a hidden `<canvas>`.
+                            - ⋯ `static stitchTab()`, which draws the viewport's visible canvases into a hidden `<canvas>`.
 This is the default in non-extensions, because it requires no user interaction.
                                 - ⋯ Ask the extension for the stream if it allows us.
 (For security, the extension needs a per-tab checkbox "allow the page to read its own video/audio".)
-                                - ⋯ `static stitchCanvasesFeedback()` for feedback.
+                                - ⋯ `static stitchTabFeedback()` for feedback.
                             - ⋯ `static requestDisplay()`, which uses `getDisplayMedia`.
                             - ⋯ `static requestCamera()`, which uses `getUserMedia` with permissions.
                             - ⋯ For feedback: the ability to pass in `{ source:elem, feedback:canvas, onFeedback() }`.
 With this, sending would remember point coords and source coords, and receiving would render to the canvas.
 (Differentiable rendering boys.
 Even though JS doesn't have libraries for that.)